Myth vs. Fact: COVID-19 Vaccines

 Para obtener información en español,haga clic aquí

 The conversations around the vaccines available for COVID-19 often have led many people to have concerns or receive misinformation on social media or from well-intentioned friends or family members.
-We've listed the top ten myths surrounding the COVID-19 vaccines and the facts, so you have the correct information to make the best choices possible for your health.
+Memorial Hospital of Converse County has created a list of the top ten myths surrounding the COVID-19 vaccines and the facts, so you have the correct information to make the best choices possible for your health.

 10.)
 The mRNA in the vaccine will affect your DNA.